Saros (astronomy)

-The saros (/ˈsɛərɒs/) is a period of exactly 223 synodic months, approximately 6585.3211 days, or 18 years, 10, 11, or 12 days (depending on the number of leap years), and 8 hours, that can be used to predict eclipses of the Sun and Moon.
+The saros (/ˈsɛərɒs/) is a period of exactly 223 synodic months (18 years 11 days and 8 hours), that can be used to predict eclipses of the Sun and Moon.
 One saros period after an eclipse, the Sun, Earth, and Moon return to approximately the same relative geometry, a near straight line, and a nearly identical eclipse will occur, in what is referred to as an eclipse cycle.
-A sar is one half of a saros.
+Every eclipse has an associated saros series and all succeeding or preceding eclipses have a different saros series associated with them - as the eclipse of the same series occurs or occurred with a gap of one saros only.
+Solar and lunar eclipses have different saros series.

 A series of eclipses that are separated by one saros is called a saros series.
 It corresponds to: